dahyoh/100DaysOfCloud/Journey/002/Readme.md

 ### Step 1 — Open your Github account on the website www.github.com
 ### Step 2 — Go to https://git-scm.com/download/win
 ### Step 3 — Identify the bit in which your PC operating system is running (i.e 32 or 64 bit)
-### Step 4 — Download the specific installation stet up for your PC bit - under [Git for Windows Setup]
+### Step 4 — Download the specific installation set up for your PC bit - under [Git for Windows Setup]
 ### Step 5 — Install
 ### Step 6 — Fire Up "Git Bash"